Victoria Gouramma: Early life

 She was born in city of Benares, in northern India. to Chikka Virarajendra (spelt "Veer Rajunder Wadeer" in English court proceedings), the ruler of Coorg who was deposed by the British in the Coorg War under the command of James Stuart Fraser.
 King Virarajendra surrendered on 24 April 1834, and was taken to Benares as a political prisoner.
 He went to England in March 1852 to demand in court that the British East India Company return his wealth.
-Queen Victoria received the deposed king with royal treatment, and he left his daughter in her care.
+Queen Victoria received the deposed king, and his daughter was taken away from him.
 Princess Gowramma was then placed under the care of Major Drummond and his wife, who had travelled by ship along with the Raja.
 Princess Gowramma was baptised into the Church of England on 5 July 1852 in a ceremony at Buckingham Palace, by John Bird Sumner, Archbishop of Canterbury.
 The Queen stood as godmother (sponsor), giving her the name “Victoria”.
 In 1865, the Queen commissioned German painter Franz Xaver Winterhalter to paint a portrait of Gouramma for the Princesses’ (now Principal) corridor at Buckingham Palace.

 In 1858, Queen Victoria asked Lena, Lady Login to find a suitor for her goddaughter.
 Ever since the princess was too young to be married there was an expectation that she would be a suitable wife for Duleep Singh, another deposed member of royalty, but he announced he intended to marry an Englishwoman.